ZehenForever/mqcollect/README.md

 `/collect sort (not implemented yet)`

-Sorts the settings in the config file and saves them.
+Sorts the settings in the `collect.ini` file and saves them.

 # Example scenario: